 Do Volunteer Work

-Volunteering is not only a great way to spend time together as a family, but is also a marvelous way to teach children how to give back to the community.
+Volunteering as a family is not only a great way to spend time together, but is also a marvelous way to teach children how to give back to the community.
 You could visit an orphanage or a nursing home, and share your family’s blessings and love.
 A visit like that is bound to make one appreciate the beauty and gift of having a family.
+You can also see about volunteering at your church.

 Have your Own Family Book Club